 ADCP students who intend to pursue professional teaching licensure should file a statement of "Intent to Pursue Teaching Licensure" in the Center for Assistance to Students in Education (CASE).
 For full admission to the professional level of the teacher education program, students must have at least a 2.5 overall grade point average on a minimum of 30 credit hours.
 A minimum 2.5 overall grade point average will be required for subsequent approval to student teach.
-Students also must complete the Pre-Professional Skills Test (PPST) with Tennessee approved scores, submit two letters of reference, submit a TBI background check indicating no areas of concern, and be accepted following an interview by the teacher education faculty, serving as an Admissions and Retention Board.
-Students with an Enhanced ACT score of 22 or an enhanced SAT score of 1020 are exempt from taking the PPST.
+Students also must complete the PraxisTM Core Academic Skills for Educators (Core) tests with Tennessee approved scores, submit two letters of reference, submit a TBI background check indicating no areas of concern, and be accepted following an interview by the teacher education faculty, serving as an Admissions and Retention Board.
+Students with an Enhanced ACT score of 22 or an enhanced SAT score of 1020 are exempt from taking the Core test.
 Admission decisions will be made once each term.
 Completing all requirements for full admission to teacher education is the responsibility of the student.
 Students not yet admitted to teacher education or those admitted in either provisional or probationary status may not be allowed to enroll in professional level course work.